AskitEndo/crampPanchayat/PRIVACY.md

 ## 📋 Summary

-**CrampPanchayat is designed to be the most private period tracking app available:**
+**CrampPanchayat is a fun, privacy-first period tracking app designed for personal use:**

 ✅ **Anonymous emoji-based profiles**
 ✅ **Offline-first with optional cloud sync**
 ✅ **No personal information required**
 ✅ **Complete user control over data**
 ✅ **Open source transparency**
-✅ **GDPR and global privacy law compliant**
-✅ **Cultural sensitivity and inclusivity**
+✅ **Free to use with optional donations**
+✅ **Community-driven development**
 ✅ **Easy data export and deletion**
 ✅ **Real-time username privacy protection**
-✅ **Advanced database security with RLS**
-✅ **Robust user deletion with complete cleanup**
+✅ **Personal project made with love**
-✅ **Production-tested privacy measures**

-Your menstrual health data belongs to you, and we're committed to keeping it that way with the latest privacy technologies and security practices.
+Your menstrual health data belongs to you, and we're committed to keeping it that way.
+This app is created for fun, learning, and helping people track their periods privately.

 ---

-_This privacy policy is written in plain language to ensure everyone can understand their rights and our practices.
-If you have any questions, please don't hesitate to contact us._
+_This privacy policy and terms of use are written in plain language.
+This is a personal project, not a commercial venture.
+Use at your own discretion and enjoy! 🩷_